About Us

 We offer the only in-depth, 75-hour, training program that provides aspiring female leaders with cutting-edge tools and training to run for elected office and elevate themselves in our political system.

 Our program’s trainers are comprised of an elite team of campaign consultants, advisors and staff from all over the country, who have been involved in some of the most successful campaigns and initiatives seen in recent election cycles.
 Participants learn from these experts and develop practical knowledge in areas such as public speaking, fundraising, campaign strategy, voter contact, media and messaging and others.
-Candidates also meet an array of dynamic women who hold elected and appointed offices and become a part of a supportive network, which includes a national association of Emerge alumnae.
+Candidates also meet an array of dynamic women who hold elected and appointed offices and become a part of a supportive network.

 When we started Emerge Maryland 10 years ago we had been on a trajectory of losing women in elected office, they were retiring out of the statehouse at an alarming rate with no one to take their place.
 We rolled up our sleeves and began generating excitement around the state and training as many women we could find to run for office.